firelab/windninja/data/tutorial/Wx_Model_Initialization_Cases/wrf_file_case/README.txt

 This document provides guidance on the use of a specific WindNinja CLI (Command Line Interface) configuration file.
 The file is tailored for initializing WindNinja simulations using WRF (Weather Research and Forecasting model) data.

-WRF FILE DOWNLOAD
+RUNNING THE TEST CASE
+(Note: python 3 is or later is required to run the script)

-In order to run this test case, you must download the .nc file hosted here: https://ninjastorm.firelab.org/data/ and include the path of the downloaded file in the .cfg file.
+To run this test case, execute the following command in the wrf_case directory:

-RUNNING THE CFG FILE

-To run, navigate to the location of the WindNinja_CLI.exe and run the following command:

-../../data/tutorial/wrf_file_case/bigbutte_wrf_initialization.cfg

-where ../../ represents the appropriate file path to the data directory.
+python wrf_case.py

+The output will appear in the stability_case directory.